 The document was officially launched in Brussels in autumn 2003 by David Byrne, European Commissioner for Health and Consumer Protection.
 To date more than 800 copies of the Standard have been sold.
 The first 2 trainings for Auditors who applied to join the scheme took place in March and April 2004 and a third training is scheduled for March 2005.
-Certified plants to date are:

-- SMURFIT SOCAR Mortagne sur Sevre France - SMURFIT SOCAR Mellac France - KAPPA DE ZEEUW GOLFKARTON in Eerbeek The Netherlands - KAPPA TWINCORR in Hoogeven The Netherlands - KAPPA TWINCORR in Nieuwe Pekela The Netherlands - KAPPA OUDENBOSCH GOLFKARTON in Etten-Leur The Netherlands In parallel we have started work towards having the Standard accepted worldwide by both packers-fillers and retailers.
+Certified plants to date are: - SMURFIT SOCAR Mortagne sur Sevre - France - SMURFIT SOCAR Mellac - France - KAPPA DE ZEEUW GOLFKARTON in Eerbeek - The Netherlands - KAPPA TWINCORR in Hoogeven - The Netherlands - KAPPA TWINCORR in Nieuwe Pekela - The Netherlands - KAPPA OUDENBOSCH GOLFKARTON in Etten-Leur - The Netherlands In parallel we have started work towards having the Standard accepted worldwide by both packers-fillers and retailers.
 GOOD MANUFACTURING PRACTICES STANDARD NOW AVAILABLE IN CHINESE The development of a Good Manufacturing Practices Standard for the Corrugated and Solid Board industry has proven to be extremely timely.
-Retailers and food processors are very much interested in the safety of food products and the way these are produced and packed.
-Even though corrugated packaging during the last 100 years has never been involved in any problem related to food safety it is considered to be of great importance to work and produce under strict conditions.
-The GMP standard is based on or is compatible with overall standards such as the Danish and Dutch HACCP-guidelines, the BRC/IOP and the AIB standards.
-GMP Training for Auditors On April 14 and 15 the second auditors course on the International, GMP standard for corrugated and solid board was held at the FEFCO offices in Brussels.
+Retailers and food processors are very much interested in the safety of food GMP TRAINING FOR AUDITORS On April 14 and 15 the second auditors course on the International , GMP standard for corrugated and solid board was held at the FEFCO offices in Brussels.
 Wim Hoebert, Secretary General of FEFCO, gave an introduction on our industry and showed a DVD detailing the production process of corrugated.
 The DVD produced by the Austrian association, shows the various phases of the making of a box starting with the design phase.
 The participants (see photo) from Germany, France, Italy the UK and Holland were all very enthousiastic about both the standard and the organization.
-The standard was considered to be very comprehensive, clear and transparant and everyone looked forward to its application in daily practi-
+The standard was considered ced and packed.
+Even though corrugated packaging during the last 100 years has never been involved in any problem related to food safety it is considered to be of great importance to products and the way these are produwork and produce under strict conditions.
+The GMP standard is based on or is compatible with overall standards such as the Danish and Dutch HACCPguidelines, the BRC/IOP and the AIB standards. to be very comprehensive, clear and transparant and everyone looked forward to its application in daily practice.